 The influence of Mamluk Ottoman rivalry in its architecture

 Interestingly exactly at that in history, the Mamluk state of Egypt was a mega rival of the Ottoman Empire and the Turkish merchants were getting increasingly important in Cairo.
-From al-Ghuri’s reign, the district became closely associated with the Turkish merchants, and during the Ottoman rule, the Turkish community of Cairo was established there.
-Among all of al-Ghuri‘s constructions, parts of the Wikala al-Qutn is still visible today and its ornate gate, along with upper stories of the merchants’ rooms, whose external facade is line with iron grill windows, remain well preserved.
+From al-Ghuri’s reign, the district became closely associated with Turkish merchants, and during Ottoman rule, the Turkish community of Cairo was established there.
+Among all of al-Ghuri‘s constructions, parts of the Wikala al-Qutn are still visible today and its ornate gate, along with the upper stories of the merchants’ rooms, whose external facade is lined with iron grill windows, remain well preserved.
 The massive monumental gates of Bab-al-Badistan and Bab-al-Ghuri which hail from that time still loom into Cairo‘s skyline like silent historical witnesses.